 top of page

-"I discovered wood work at one of those pivotal times that often occur haphazardly through our lives.
+"I discovered wood work at one of those pivotal times that occur, often haphazardly in our lives.

-After a decade or so of working in kitchens as a chef I found myself tired of the craft I’d earned and restless for something new.
+After a decade or so of working in kitchens as a chef & travelling the world I found myself tired of the industry and restless for something new.

 A chance opportunity to work with a group of coppice workers in South Cumbria took me by the hand and led me into the world of wood.

 With no formal training I began experimenting with pieces of wood, looking to create pleasing forms.
-I was quick to discover that it was not the ‘good’ timber I was interested in; straight pieces with their even grain were nice but they lacked the 'soul' that lives in my pieces.
+I was quick to discover that it was not the ‘good’ timber I was interested in; straight pieces with their even grain had their charms but they lacked the spirit that is channeled in my pieces.

 As I spent more and more time in the woods curiously poking around I began to find what I was looking for.
 These half rotten trunks, storm-maimed limbs, and bulbous burls spoke to me.
-With each piece I found came a new conversation; one where I would ask “how can I enhance these features and draw out their beauty?”
-The pieces would remain quiet, but as I began to work, chipping away material, hollowing and sanding the hidden facets would come to light.
+With each piece I collected came a new conversation; one where I would ask “How can I enhance these features and draw out their beauty?”
+And the pieces would remain quiet, but as I began to work, chipping away material, hollowing and sanding, the hidden facets would come to light.
 These facets become the wood’s voice; they guide my work, revealing new ways to celebrate each piece’s character.
-It is a wondrous collaborative experience that is captivating."
+It is a wondrous collaborative experience that I find to be utterly captivating."

 frazer_burley-7.jpg